 - Any dispute shall be referred:

-- if the Customer’s representative and the Licensor’s representative do not resolve the dispute within that time, to a member of the Executive Committee of the Customer and a director of the Licensor, who will endeavor to resolve the dispute within a further five (5) Business Days of such other period as is agreed by the parties.
+- if the Customer’s representative and the Licensor’s representative do not resolve the dispute within that time, to a member of the Executive Committee of the Customer and a director of the Licensor, who will endeavour to resolve the dispute within a further five (5) Business Days of such other period as is agreed by the parties.

 - If after a period of twenty (20) Business Days after delivery of a dispute notice under clause (b), the parties have not been able to resolve or agree on a process to resolve (whether by mediation, arbitration, alternative dispute resolution or otherwise) a dispute, the dispute shall be referred to mediation.
 Either party may at any time terminate the mediation in relation to that dispute.